On the Steiner property for planar minimizing clusters. The isotropic case: Examples

 \subsection{Gaussian plane}

 The Gaussian plane is $\mathbb{R}^2$ with densities

 The isoperimetric problem with these densities, which is very important also for its connections with Probability, is deeply studied since the pioneering works~\cite{ST,B}.
-Recently, the characterization of optimal double bubbles in this framework has been given in~\cite{MN}, where the problem is studied in the more general $n$-dimensional Gaussian space.
+Recently, the characterization of optimal $m$-clusters in this framework has been given in~\cite{MN}, where the problem is solved in the more general $n$-dimensional Gaussian space, for $2\leq m\leq n+1$.
 A simple application of our main result is the following.

 \begin{prop} Any minimal cluster $\mathcal E$ relative to the Gaussian densities satisfies the Steiner property and the arcs of $\partial^*\mathcal E$ are $C^{\infty}$. \end{prop}

 \begin{proof} We first apply Theorem~\ref{main} to prove that the Steiner property holds with $C^{1,\frac{1}{2}}$ regularity.
 Indeed, the $\eta$-growth condition is easily verified with $\eta=2$ and the $\eps-\eps^\beta$ property for clusters holds with $\beta=1$ thanks to~\cite[Theorem~A]{PS19}.